Crossroads Village (Michigan): History

 The City of Flint drew up a master plan in 1950 that included an upstream Flint River recreational area.
 In 1965, the Charles Stewart Mott Foundation offered land-purchasing financial assistance with conditions, including establishing a commission.
 Thus, Genesee County formed its Parks and Recreation Commission the following year.

 A farm museum was proposed for the area.
 Additionally, residents concerned about the loss of historical buildings as the county developed met to discuss the issue.
-The result was that the farm museum would have a historical village adjacent to it with donated buildings moved there.
+The farm museum would have a historical village adjacent to it with donated buildings moved there.
 Crossroads Village and the Huckleberry Railroad opened on July 4, 1976.

-Starting in 2018, the Sloan Auto Fair was moved from the Flint Cultural Center to the village as a result of the Flint Institute of Arts' expansion.
+Starting in 2018, the Sloan Auto Fair was moved from the Flint Cultural Center to the village due to the Flint Institute of Arts' expansion.

 On April 23, 2020, Genesee County Parks Director Barry June announced that Crossroads Village and the Huckleberry Railroad would not open for the 2020 summer season due to the ongoing coronavirus pandemic.
 A late opening was planned in October 2020.
 It was the first time that the park had been forced to delay opening since it was first opened in 1976.

 Attractions

 Crossroads Village is home to 34 buildings, many which are restored 19th-century buildings: it includes the oldest operating gristmill in Michigan as well as a barbershop, blacksmith shop, cider mill, and general store.
 The T.N.
 North and Son Bank was moved from Vassar and the town hall was moved from Clayton Township.

 Crossroads Village is also home to amusement rides, the narrow-gauge Huckleberry Railroad, and replica paddlewheel steamboat Genesee Bell, the latter of which both operate along Mott Lake.

-Amusement rides at Crossroads Village include a CW Parker Superior Wheel (a Ferris wheel) built in 1910, a Charles W. Parker Carousel built in 1912, Venetian swings, and pony carts.
+Amusement rides at Crossroads Village include a C.W.
+Parker Superior Wheel (a Ferris wheel) built in 1910, a C. W. Parker carousel built in 1912, Venetian swings, and pony carts.
 The carousel was built in Leavenworth, Kansas, installed in California for 30 years, and purchased by a private collector in Michigan before it was acquired by Crossroads Village with a $175,000 grant from the Charles Stewart Mott Foundation in 1983.
 In 2010, Michigan History magazine named the carousel the "happiest place in Genesee County".